 Earlier Houses: Like many English country houses, Arbury has an ecclesiastical background; in the 14th century, during the reign of Henry II, Ralph de Sudeley founded an Augustinian monastery here.
 In 1536 the monastery was dissolved by Henry VIII and confiscated by the crown.
 In 1538 it was granted to Charles Brandon, 1st Duke of Suffolk.
 During the reign of Queen Elizabeth I Arbury was purchased by Sir Edmund Anderson, a lawyer who demolished the old house and built anew.
 By 1586 Sir Edmund found Arbury inconvenient for his frequent need to be in London; thus, that year he exchanged the estate for Harefield Place in Middlesex, which was the property of John Newdegate.

 Built / Designed For: Sir Edmund Anderson

-Collections: The Long Gallery contains the chair and table used by Henry Grey, 1st Duke of Suffolk, the father of Lady Jane Grey.
+Collections: The long gallery contains the chair and table used by Henry Grey, 1st Duke of Suffolk, father of Lady Jane Grey.

-Garden & Outbuildings: The house sits in the middle of a park with lakes and woods with rhododendrons, azaleas, and giant wisteria.
-The circa 1674 Stableblock, attributed to Sir Christopher Wren, is one of the architect's few works outside London.
-At Caumsett, the 1920s Marshall Field II estate on New York's Long Island, architect John Russell Pope designed the Stables in emulation of Wren's Stableblock at Arbury.
+Garden & Outbuildings: The house sits in the middle of a 300-acre park populated with lakes and woods with rhododendrons, azaleas, and giant wisteria.
+The circa 1674 stableblock, attributed to Sir Christopher Wren, is one of the architect's few works outside London.
+At Caumsett, the 1920s Marshall Field II estate on New York's Long Island, architect John Russell Pope designed the stables in emulation of Wren's stableblock at Arbury.